Explainer-How China Evergrande's debt troubles pose a systemic risk

 By Clare Jim

-Founded in 1996 by Chairman Hui Ka Yan in the southern city of Guangzhou, Evergrande accelerated its growth in the past decade to become China's second-largest property developer with $110 billion in sales last year.
+Founded in 1996 by Chairman Hui Ka Yan in Guangzhou, Evergrande is China's second-largest property developer with $110 billion in sales last year.

-The company listed in Hong Kong in 2009, giving it more access to the capital and debt markets to grow its asset size to $355 billion today.
-It has more than 1,300 developments across the nation, many in lower-tier cities.
+The company listed in Hong Kong in 2009, helping it grow its asset size to $355 billion today.
+It has more than 1,300 developments across the nation, many in smaller cities.

-With national sales growth slowing in recent years, Evergrande has also been branching into businesses unrelated to real estate, such as electric cars, football, insurance and bottled water.
+With sales growth slowing in recent years, Evergrande has branched into businesses such as electric cars, football, insurance and bottled water.

-Investors became worried after a leaked letter in September showed Evergrande had pleaded for government support to approve a now-dropped backdoor listing plan, warning it faced a cash crunch.
+Investors became worried in September last year after a leaked letter purportedly from the company showed Evergrande had pleaded for government support to approve a now-dropped backdoor listing plan.
+Evergrande said the letter was fake.

 Concerns intensified after Evergrande admitted in June it did not pay some commercial paper on time, and news in July a Chinese court froze a $20 million bank deposit held by the firm on the request of Guangfa Bank.

-Evergrande's fast expansion over the years has been fuelled by debt.
-It has been aggressively raising loans to support its land buying spree, and selling apartments quickly despite low margins so as to start the cycle again.
+Evergrande's fast expansion has been fuelled by loans to support its land buying spree, and selling apartments quickly despite low margins so as to start the cycle again.

-The firm's interim report said its interest-bearing debt totalled 571.8 billion yuan ($89 billion) at the end of June, compared with 716.5 billion at the end of 2020, as it stepped up deleveraging efforts.

-Other than the usual bank and bond channels, the developer has been criticised for tapping the less regulated shadow banking market, including trusts, wealth management products and commercial paper.
+Other than the usual bank and bond channels, the developer has been criticised for tapping the shadow banking market, including trusts, wealth management products and commercial paper.

-Evergrande accelerated its efforts to reduce its debts last year after regulators introduced caps on three debt ratios dubbed "the three red lines" policy.
-It has said it aims to meet all the requirements by the end of next year.
+Evergrande accelerated its debt-reduction efforts last year after regulators introduced caps on three debt ratios, dubbed the "three red lines" policy.
+It aims to meet all the requirements by the end of 2022.

-Evergrande has given buyers steep discounts for its residential developments and sold the bulk of its commercial properties to increase cashflow.
+Evergrande has given buyers steep discounts for its residential developments and sold the bulk of its commercial properties.
 Since the second half of 2020, it has had a $555 million secondary share sale, raising $1.8 billion by listing its property management unit in Hong Kong, while its EV unit sold a $3.4 billion stake to new investors.

-It unveiled plans earlier this year to spin off three unlisted units -- online real estate and automobile marketplace Fangchebao, and theme parks and spring water businesses -- to further release capital.
-Fangchebao has already raised $2.1 billion in a pre-IPO in March.

-On Tuesday, it said its asset and equity disposal plans to ease liquidity issues have failed to make material progress.
+On Tuesday, however, it said its asset and equity disposal plans have failed to make material progress.

-China's central bank highlighted in its financial stability report in 2018 that companies including Evergrande might pose systemic risks to the nation's financial system.
+China's central bank highlighted in 2018 that companies including Evergrande might pose systemic risks to the nation's financial system.

-Evergrande's liabilities involve more than 128 banks and over 121 non-banking institutions, according to the letter Evergrande sent to the government late last year.
+The leaked letter last year said Evergrande's liabilities involve more than 128 banks and over 121 non-banking institutions.
 JPMorgan estimated last week China Minsheng Bank has the highest exposure to Evergrande.

 Late payments could trigger cross-defaults as many financial institutions have exposure to Evergrande via direct loans and indirect holdings through different financial instruments.